RandyKoiSA/Tic-Tac-Toe/README.md

 ## Features
 * Displays whos turn it is
-* Displays if theres a winner
+* Displays if there is a winner
 * Reset button that clears the board